ChameleonCloud/docs/source/technical/complex/heat_templates.rst

 A Case Example: NFS Share
 -------------------------

-Let's look at the `NFS Share Template <https://www.chameleoncloud.org/appliances/api/appliances/25/template>`_.
+Let's look at the NFS Share Template (available on `Trovi <https://trovi.chameleoncloud.org/dashboard/artifacts/729fc749-15da-419f-952a-0d3457baa09e>`_).
 The NFS share appliance deploys:

 - An NFS server instance, that exports the directory ``/exports/example`` to any instance running on Chameleon bare metal,
 - One or several NFS client instances, which configure ``/etc/fstab`` to mount this NFS share to ``/mnt`` (and can subsequently read from and write to it).